Closeness In The Age Of Coronavirus

 Advertisement

 On New Year’s Day in China, we all gathered around the television to watch the annual state-produced Spring Festival Gala.
-Seen by an estimated 500 million people, it’s the world’s most-viewed televised event, and has become as integral to the holiday as a menorah is on Hanukkah, or turkey is on Thanksgiving.
-The tone is usually aggressively patriotic and melodramatic, but this year, for the first time since it started running, the Gala included a non-rehearsed segment that focused on the coronavirus.
+Seen by an estimated 500 million people, it’s the world’s most-viewed televised event, and has become as integral to the holiday as turkey is at Christmas.
+The tone is usually aggressively patriotic and melodramatic but this year, for the first time since it started running, the gala included an unrehearsed segment that focused on the coronavirus.
 It took on a paternal tone.

-There was the usual moralizing over the dirtiness of the niche local tradition of consuming wild animals (“with heads and beaks attached,” read the first sentence of a NYT article about Chinese wet markets), and stories vilifying Chinese tourists too selfish and obstinate to care about Western notions of personal space, exposing entire cruiseliners, passenger planes, and foreign cities to the virus.
+There was the usual moralising over the dirtiness of the niche local tradition of consuming wild animals ("with heads and beaks attached," read the first sentence of a New York Times article about Chinese wet markets), and stories vilifying Chinese tourists too selfish and obstinate to care about Western notions of personal space, exposing entire cruise liners, passenger planes and foreign cities to the virus.

 Advertisement

-But there was also a focus on the callousness and inhumanity of Chinese culture, which allowed this epidemic to turn into a pandemic.
-News outlets reported that the government initially covered-up the severity of the epidemic, describing a government more intent on good PR than the welfare of its people.
-The unforgiving quarantines and swiftly implemented bans on travel, traffic, and assembly were only possible with authoritarian muscle and “questionable” ethics that seemed to further hurt already sick people, forcing them to walk for miles in order to seek out care.
+There was also a focus on the callousness and inhumanity of Chinese culture, which allowed this epidemic to turn into a pandemic.
+News outlets reported that the government initially covered up the severity of the epidemic, describing a government more intent on good PR than the welfare of its people.
+The unforgiving quarantines and swiftly implemented bans on travel, traffic and assembly were only possible with authoritarian muscle and "questionable" ethics that seemed to further hurt already sick people, forcing them to walk for miles to seek out care.
 Even the state request that people stay indoors with their own loved ones had become a problem, as self-quarantines were leading to cross-generational infections among family members.
 Western outlets ogled the run on surgical masks.
-Technically ineffective, they suggested that no one should be wearing them, nevermind that masks were already as common an accessory in China as headphones or sunglasses, and seen as a courtesy — a polite gesture — to your fellow commuter.
-Instead of a polite gesture by your fellow commuter, the mask communicated something evil, inciting hate crimes against Asian American in NYC.
+Technically ineffective, they suggested that no one should be wearing them, never mind that masks were already as common an accessory in China as headphones or sunglasses, and seen as a courtesy — a polite gesture — to your fellow commuter.
+Instead of a polite gesture by your fellow commuter, the mask communicated something evil, inciting hate crimes against Asian-Americans in NYC.

 Advertisement